-The Salone dei Cinquecento was built in 1495, during the period of restauration of the Florentine Repubblic (after the expulsion of Piero de’ Medici in 1494), by Simone del Pollaiuolo called “il Cronaca” (1457-1508) he was assisted by Francesco di Domenico and by Antonio da Sangallo.
+The Salone dei Cinquecento was built in 1495, during the period of restoration of the Florentine Republic.
+That is, after the expulsion of Piero de’ Medici in 1494.
+The work was done by Simone del Pollaiuolo called “il Cronaca” (1457-1508) assisted by Francesco di Domenico and Antonio da Sangallo.

 The realization of the Hall was completed in February 1496.
 Subsequently, under the government of Pier Soderini, between 1503 and 1504, the Florentine Republic felt the need to celebrate their own military victories through the realization of two immense frescoes that would have had to decorate the walls of the Hall.

 It was decided of giving the assignment to Michelangelo Buonarroti to which the realization of Battaglia of Cascina was entrusted (this battles was won from the Florentine army against Pisa in 1364) and to Leonardo from Vinci to which the realization of the scene of Battaglia di Anghiari was entrusted (this was an important victory of Florence against the Milan army in 1440).

 Unfortunately neither of the two geniuses of the Renaissance completed the work.
 Michelangelo only made a preparatory cartoon for his work.
 Leonardo instead painted the central scene of his immense fresco on the east wall of the Salone.
 His work seems to have been lost, although recent studies suggest that there is an interspace between the current fresco by Vasari and the old wall.
 This makes us hope that Vasari, as an intelligent person he was, did not destroy Leonardo’s fresco, but preferred to hide it to preserve it.